 Michael Nobel obtained a doctorate at the University of Lausanne in psycho-pedagogy.

 Maurice DeWald has served as the Chairman and CEO of Verity Financial Group, Inc., since 1992, where the primary focus has been in healthcare and technology sectors.
-He also serves as a director of public companies Healthcare Trust of America, Inc., Targeted Medical Pharma, Inc. and Emmaus Life Sciences, Inc., and as a non-executive Chairman of public company Integrated Healthcare Holdings, Inc. DeWald previously served as a director of Tenet Healthcare Corporation, ARV Assisted Living, Inc. and Quality Systems, Inc. From 1962 to 1991, DeWald was employed by KPMG, LLP, where he served at various times as an audit partner, a member of their board of directors, as well as the managing partner.
+He also serves as a director of public companies Healthcare Trust of America, Inc. and Targeted Medical Pharma, Inc. and as a non-executive Chairman of public company Integrated Healthcare Holdings, Inc. DeWald previously served as a director of Tenet Healthcare Corporation, ARV Assisted Living, Inc., Quality Systems, Inc. and Integrated Healthcare Holdings, Inc. From 1962 to 1991, DeWald was employed by KPMG, LLP, where he served at various times as an audit partner, a member of their board of directors, as well as managing partner of the Los Angeles office.

 Dr. Bradley serves as a consultant facilitating the needs for the new MRI/PET integrated imaging systems now beginning to be shipped from the major medical device manufactures.
 Dr. Bradley is Chairman of the Department of Radiology at the University of California, San Diego since 2002.
 Dr. Bradley received his B.S. at the California Institute of Technology and his Ph.D. at Princeton University, both in Chemical Engineering.
 Dr. Bradley completed all of his medical training at the University of California, San Francisco.
 Dr. Bradley was the Director of MRI at both the Huntington Medical Research Institute from 1982 to 1989 and Long Beach Memorial Medical Center from 1990 to 2002.
 Dr. Bradley was also Professor of Radiology at UC Irvine from 1994 to 2002.
 He is past-president of the International Society of Magnetic Resonance in Medicine and has won its two highest honors for his research, the Gold Medal and Honorary Member.